Support

-Due to many changes required to support Sidekick, you will need Binary Ninja 5.1+ to use the latest version of the Sidekick plugin that interfaces with the Sidekick service.
+Due to many changes required to support Sidekick, you will need an active license for Binary Ninja 5.3+ to use the latest version of the Sidekick plugin that interfaces with the Sidekick service.

 Sidekick is supported on Linux, macOS, and Windows Binary Ninja clients and supports all editions except the Free (formerly Demo) edition because it lacks the ability to run plugins.

-In addition to the minimum requirements for Binary Ninja itself, Sidekick also requires 1.5 GB of additional disk space (mainly for installing dependencies).
+In addition to the minimum requirements for Binary Ninja itself, Sidekick also requires 500 MB of additional disk space (mainly for installing dependencies).

 We do not have a student or educator discount available for Sidekick at this time.
 Sorry!